rundeck/rundeck/docs/en/manual/03-basics.md

 Help

-:    Opens a page to the online help system.
+:    Opens a page to this user manual.

 #### Now running

 The "Now running" section appears at the top of the Run and Jobs pages and provides a view into the execution queue.
-Any currently executing ad hoc command or Job will be listed and include information like the name of the job, when it started, who ran it, and a link to the execution output.
+Any currently executing command executed from the Run page or any Job executed in the Jobs page will be listed.
+The "Now running" section will include information like the name of the job, when it started, who ran it, and a link to the execution output.

 ![Now running](../figures/fig0215.png)